Lexo: Eliminating Stealthy Supply-Chain Attacks via LLM-Assisted Program Regeneration: Regeneration

 A snippet of an algorithm generated for the \ttt{flatmap-stream} library is:

 \begin{prompt-box-small} 1.
 Check if the input is `undefined`.
 If so, return `[]`.
-2. Check if the input is `null`.
-If so, return `[null]`. \ldots \end{prompt-box-small}
+2. If the input is not an array, iterate over each element and apply the mapping function. \ldots \end{prompt-box-small}

-\sys then provides this natural language description together with the $E$ set of I/O examples.
-Before providing I/O pairs to the LLM, \sys first converts the intermediate input-output pair format into a form that more closely resembles the syntax of the target language.
-This helps instruct the LLM to synthesize the target component using I/O pairs, without having to re-state the semantics of the chosen I/O pair format.
-For example, the I/O pair \ttt{\{input: [3, 4], output: 7\}} for a library function \ttt{f} that implements addition would be included in the prompt as \ttt{f(3, 4) = 7}.

-The program synthesis prompt includes all generated I/O pairs. \sys does not remove examples that include incorrect input types or values that result in exceptions, as input sanitization and error conditions from the original library should be retained after regeneration.
+\sys then provides this natural language description to the LLM along with the set $E$ of input-output pairs.
+Before providing input-output pairs to the LLM, \sys first converts the intermediate input-output pair format into a form that more closely resembles the syntax of the target language.
+This helps instruct the LLM to synthesize the target component using input-output pairs, without having to re-state the semantics of the chosen input-output pair format.
+For example, the input-output pair \ttt{\{input: [3, 4], output: 7\}} for a component \ttt{f} that implements addition would be included in the prompt as \ttt{f(3, 4) = 7}. \sys includes input-output pairs that exercise incorrect input types or values that result in exceptions, as input sanitization and error conditions from the original library should be retained after regeneration.

 \heading{Equality checks} After each synthesis attempt, \sys verifies that \( f_{n}'(i) = o \) holds for every input-output pair \(\langle i, o \rangle \in E\). \sys uses the language's \emph{deep-equality} operation, which recursively compares the two values.
 The operation traverses language values down to their primitive types, where it then checks for literal equality.
-In the case of function-like values, \sys performs pointer equality.